-In this chapter, we have seen problems arise when we minimize mean square error to both fit a model and evaluate it.
+In this chapter, we saw that problems arise when we minimize mean square error to both fit a model and evaluate it.
 The train-test split helps us get around this problem, where we fit a model with the train set and evaluate our fitted model on test data that have been set aside.

-It’s important to not “over use” the test set so we keep it separate until we have committed to a model.
+It’s important to not “overuse” the test set, so we keep it separate until we have committed to a model.
 To help us commit, we might use cross-validation, which imitates the division of data into test and train sets.
-Again, it’s important to cross-validate using only the training set and keep the original test set away from any model selection process.
+Again, it’s important to cross-validate using only the train set and keep the original test set away from any model selection process.

 Regularization takes a different approach and penalizes the mean square error to keep the model from fitting the data too closely.
 In regularization, we use all of the data available to fit the model, but shrink the size of the coefficients.

-The bias-variance trade-off allows us to more precisely describe the modeling phenomena that we have seen in this chapter: under-fitting relates to model bias; over-fitting results in model variance.
-In Figure 16.4, the \(x\)-axis measures model complexity and the \(y\)-axis measures these two components of model mistfit: model bias and model variance.
-Notice how as the complexity of the model being fit increases, model bias decreases and model variance increases.
+The bias–variance trade-off allows us to more precisely describe the modeling phenomena that we have seen in this chapter: underfitting relates to model bias; overfitting results in model variance.
+In Figure 16.4, the x-axis measures model complexity and the y-axis measures these two components of model mistfit: model bias and model variance.
+Notice that as the complexity of the model being fit increases, model bias decreases and model variance increases.
 Thinking in terms of test error, we have seen this error first decrease and then increase as the model variance outweighs the decrease in model bias.
 To select a useful model, we must strike a balance between model bias and variance.

 Another part of modeling considers the variation in the fitted coefficients and curve.
 We might want to provide a confidence interval for a coefficient or a prediction band for a future observation.
 These intervals and bands give a sense of the accuracy of the fitted model.
 We discuss this notion next.